-One of Datastore’s key features is the ability to create your own structures (defined by the API specifications and data models that make up your blueprints) to store data, along with the methods used to query data in these structures.
+One of Datastore’s key features is creating bespoke structures and the methods used to query data in these structures.
+These are defined by the API specifications and data models that make up your blueprints.

 Datastore stores your actual data as properties in objects called documents, where groups of related documents are organized into parent objects called collections.

-These collections and their documents are analogous to directories and files (respectively) on a file system.
+These collections and documents are analogous to directories and files (respectively) on a file system.

 Datastore implements two standards for blueprints:

 OpenAPI - an initiative to standardize how RESTful APIs are described.
-This standard is used to create your API specification that defines the API endpoints and the HTTP methods they support.
+This standard is used to create your API specification that defines the API endpoints and their supported HTTP methods.
 These files are typically defined in YAML format.

 JSON Schema - as documented on this site, this is a vocabulary for annotating and validating JSON documents.
 This standard is used to define the sets of properties (or data models) that each endpoint accepts through requests (to access each property’s data values), as well as their responses.
-Refer to the json.org web site for a brief summary of this syntax.
+Refer to the json.org website for a summary of this syntax.

 From an organizational perspective: